backstage/backstage/docs/features/software-templates/writing-templates.md

           title: Some name
           type: string
           ui:field: EntityNamePicker
-        someDescription:
-          title: Some description
-          type: string
-          ui:field: EntityNamePicker
-          backstage:visible: enableExtraSectionDescription
 ```

-If you have a checked field `enableExtraSection` then
-`Toggleable section` would be shown.
-The same goes for the nested property `enableExtraSectionDescription`, which
+If you have a checked field `enableExtraSection` then `Toggleable section` would be shown.
-makes the field `someDescription` visible based on the value of `enableExtraSectionDescription`.

 ### The Repository Picker